-Employees must provide at least 30 calendar days advance notice before leave is to begin if the need for leave is foreseeable, or notice as soon as practicable under the circumstances.
-Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"

-The employee must consult with his or her supervisor regarding the need for a leave and must make a reasonable effort to schedule any planned medical treatment or supervision so as to minimize disruption of District operations.
-Actual scheduling is, however, subject to the approval of the patient's health care provider.

-Failure to comply with these notice requirements is grounds for, and may result in, deferral of the requested leave until the employee complies with these provisions.
-Formatted: Indent: Left: 0.5", Tab stops: Not at 2.25"

-However, the District shall not deny a leave, the need for which is an emergency or is otherwise unforeseeable, on the basis that the employee did not provide advance notice of the need for the leave.

-Where leave is requested on the basis of a serious health condition affecting an employee's family member, the District may require evidence of the family relationship.
+- Employees must provide at least 30 calendar days advance notice before leave is to begin if the need for leave is foreseeable, or notice as soon as practicable under the circumstances. - The employee must consult with his or her supervisor regarding the need for a leave and must make a reasonable effort to schedule any planned medical treatment or supervision so as to minimize disruption of District operations.
+Actual scheduling is, however, subject to the approval of the patient's health care provider. - Failure to comply with these notice requirements is grounds for, and may result in, deferral of the requested leave until the employee complies with these provisions.
+However, the District shall not deny a leave, the need for which is an emergency or is otherwise unforeseeable, on the basis that the employee did not provide advance notice of the need for the leave. - Where leave is requested on the basis of a serious health condition affecting an employee's family member, the District may require evidence of the family relationship.

-District Determination and Notification: It is up to the District to designate leave, paid or unpaid, as CFRA or CFRA/FMLA leave based on information provided by the employee in writing of its determination that the leave constitutes FMLA or CFRA leave.
-Where CFRA leave is running separate and apart from FMLA leave (such as following a pregnancy disability/FMLA leave), the District shall respond to the leave request as a pregnancy disability/FMLA leave), the District shall respond to the leave request as soon as possible and, in any event, no later than 10 calendar days after receiving the request.
-Once given, approval of CFRA leave shall be deemed retroactive to the first day of the leave.
+District Determination and Notification: It is up to the District to designate leave, paid or unpaid, as CFRA or CFRA/FMLA leave based on information provided by the employee or the employee's representative.

+- In the event that the District determines that a leave of absence is for a FMLA/CFRA family leave purpose, the District shall, within two business days, if feasible, notify the employee in writing of its determination that the leave constitutes FMLA or CFRA leave. - Where CFRA leave is running separate and apart from FMLA leave (such as following a pregnancy disability/FMLA leave), the District shall respond to the leave request as soon as possible and, in any event, no later than 10 calendar days after receiving the